Immerse Yourself in Rum History at Ron del Barrilito

 We made 3 drinks using the Ron del Barrilito rums.
 First we made a special “Old Fashioned” with chocolate bitters and topped with cocoa.
 Yum!
 Next up was a fruity “Cosmopolitan”.
 Delish!
 Lastly was a delicious Piña Colada.
 Topped with the dried fruit, these were beautiful and tasty drinks!
 At the end of class, you receive a diploma!
 You can then take your cocktails and enjoy them inside or outside.
 What is not to like about this tour?

-This Mixology Tour costs $80, and it includes the Heritage Tour, the welcome cocktail, and the 3 drinks you prepare.
+This Mixology Tour includes the Heritage Tour, the welcome cocktail, and the 3 drinks you prepare.
 The mixology part of the tour lasted approximately about 30 minutes, so the whole tour (heritage + mixology) lasts approximately 1 hour.

 At the end of each of the tours, you are welcome to relax for a while in the visitor center (free wifi and clean restrooms), walk around the property, and grounds of Hacienda Santa Ana, enjoy more cocktails at the bar, or explore the gift shop for all the types of rums and other Barrilito goodies.
 You can buy a glass of the 4-star or 5-star rums at the bar if you would like to try them.